geomagpy/MARTAS/README.md

 ![0.0.0](./martas/web/assets/header.png "MARTAS")

-MARTAS is a collection of python applications and packages supporting data acquisition, collection, storage, monitoring and analysis in heterogeneous sensor environments.
-MARTAS is designed to support professional observatory networks and data sources consisting of timeseries measurements from locally fixed instruments.
-The package contains two main
-modules: MARTAS for data acquisition and MARCOS for data collection.
-**MARTAS**: Data acquisition makes use of an instrument library which currently includes many sensors typically used in observatories around the globe and some development platforms.
-Basically, incoming sensor data is converted to a general purpose data/meta information object which is directly streamed via IOT protocols, namely MQTT (message queue transport) to a data broker.
-**MAROCS**: A data collection system, called MARCOS (MagPys Automated Realtime Collector and Organization System), can be setup within the MARTAS environment.
-MARCOS collection routines can access MQTT data stream and store/organize such data and meta information in files, data banks or forward them to web sockets.
-All data can directly be analysed using [MagPy]() which contains many time domain and frequency domain time series analysis methods.
+MARTAS is a python package to support uninterrupted realtime data acquisition, secure and reliable realtime data transmission and a well organized data collection system, supporting realtime analysis and evaluation.
+The package contains additional functionality for monitoring, data flagging, automated notification systems and archiving.
+The MARTAS package has been specifically developed for high reliability in low-cost environments, making use of minimal system requirements and the possibility to be tailored to any specific need.
+MARTAS has originally been developed to support professional observatory networks and contains a number of tools specifically supporting geomagnetic observatories. and data sources consisting of timeseries measurements from locally fixed instruments.
+It can, however, also be used for many other sensor networks focusing on timeseries measurements from locally fixed instruments.
+MARTAS is freely available under GNUv3 license.
+When using MARTAS please cite the software package.

 Developers: R. Leonhardt, R. Mandl, R. Bailey, V. Haberle (GeoSphere Austria)

 ### Table of Contents